cliffhall/node-multi-server-chat/README.md

 Single-endpoint examples are great for learning the basics of socket communications with Node, but there's only so much traffic one server can handle.
 In short, it won't scale.

+With this server, any number of instances can be launched on different IP/Port combinations and they will establish and maintain connections to each other.
+When an instance receives a message for a user it doesn't know, it will forward it to all its peers.

+And since a user could be connected to multiple server instances with separate clients, the message is also forwarded to peers.

 ## Setup

 ### Install Node and npm